julelang/manual/src/introduction/operators.md

 | `<` | Less than |
 | `>=` | Greater than or equal to |
 | `<=` | Less than or equal to |

-For `==` and `!=` operators, the slices, maps, anonymous functions, and some binded types are not supported.
-If a structure uses one of these types, it will be unsupported also.

-For binded types, all binded structures accepted as non-comparable.
-Other type aliases like binded as `int` or something like that, accepted as comparable.

 ## Bitwise Operators
 | Operator | Description |